 By Sharon Merkel-Prudhomme

-Getting a little tired of the cold drab winter?
-Is cabin fever setting in?
+Aren’t you getting tired of the cold drab winter?
+Cabin fever setting in?
 Yearning for Spring begins to kick in right about now, so why not bring in a little color with indoor gardening?
 Dish gardens are fun for all ages and a great indoor family activity.
-Small mini plants are fun when grouping together for a table or center piece.
+Small mini-plants are fun when grouping together for a table or centerpiece.
 Forcing bulbs is another fun, fast and easy project.
 Bulbs are interesting as some grow so incredibly fast offering color and fragrance.

 Try to copy the natural look of an outdoor setting.
 The sky’s the limit and when looking for good creative entertainment for the family, what a great way to get the kids involved in picking out their mini plants and arranging.
 Be sure to check out all the fairy supplies at your local craft store too.

 This activity is excellent for shut-ins and the elderly.
 Many of our seniors are no longer able to get down and dirty in their gardens and dearly miss the fun.
-Perking up their day and interests with a project that they can enjoy all year-long will peak interest and get them using hands that otherwise may sit idle.
-Perhaps make a mini dish garden for a hostess, house-warming or birthday gift.
+Perking up their day and interests with a project that they can enjoy all year-long will pique interest and get them using hands that otherwise may sit idle.
+Perhaps make a mini-dish garden for a hostess, house-warming or birthday gift.

 Have fun and we’d love to see your creations!
 Send us a picture of your DIY garden so we may share.